Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Introduction

 \subsection{Quantitative convergence bounds}

-Our main aim is to quantify the approximation properties of the particle systems when the initial distribution is $\mu_0^N$.
-There is a substantial literature on asymptotic properties of corresponding particle system approximations, see e.g. \cite{DM,MM} and references therein.
+Our main aim is to quantify more explicitly the approximation properties of the particle systems with initial distribution $\mu_0^N$.
+There is a substantial literature on asymptotic properties of corresponding particle system approximations, see e.g. \cite{DM,MM,Rou-phd} and references therein.
 In particular, a law of large numbers type convergence theorem and a corresponding central limit theorem have been established in \cite{DMG,MM} for a related particle system approximation, cf. also \cite{Rou}.
 A crucial question for algorithmic applications, however, are quantitative bounds on the approximation error

+for a given function $f:S\to\mathbb{R}$ and fixed $N$ that incorporate some more explicit control of the constants.
+For example, the dependence of the bounds on the dimension in product models is very relevant.